plabble/plabble.github.io/transport/index.md

 _Figure C: Plabble Response Packet_
 - *: The length is [dynamically sized](#dynamically-sized-length) and not always included
-- **: The first bit of the status is used to toggle the MAC.
-The resulting 7 bits are the [status code](#response-codes)
+- **: The last bit of the status is used to toggle the MAC.
+The first 7 bits are the [status code](#response-codes)
-- ***: The MAC is optional, it's toggled with the first bit of the status byte.
+- ***: The MAC is optional, it's toggled with the last bit on the status byte.

 ![Status bitmap](/img/transport-status-bitmap.drawio.png)

 _Figure D: Status code bitmap.
-First bit is used to indicate if MAC is present (used as flag), other 7 bits are used for the 7-bit status code_
+Last bit is used to indicate if MAC is present (used as flag), first 7 bits are used for the 7-bit status code_

 ---

 In _Figure C_ the byte map of the Plabble Response Packet is shown.
 The packets consists of the following parts:
-- The **Length**, a [dynamically sized](#dynamically-sized-length) 7 - 28 bits number that indicates the size of the packet in bytes. (this does not include the length of the _Length_ field itself, just the size of the following data).
+- The **Length**, a [dynamically sized](#dynamically-sized-length) 7 - 28 bits unsigned number that indicates the size of the packet in bytes. (this does not include the length of the _Length_ field itself, just the size of the following data).
 The length is excluded if a protocol is used that already uses a length (like _WebSocket_)
 - The **header**, which consists of the following fields:
-    - The 1-byte **status** field, which consists of a 1-bit flag that toggles the MAC and a 7-bit [status code](#response-codes) (see _Figure D_).
+    - The 1-byte **status** field, which consists of a 7-bit [status code](#response-codes) and a 1-bit flag that toggles the MAC (see _Figure D_).
     - The unsigned 2-byte (16 bits) **message counter** is used to keep track on the sended and received messages and it is used to randomize the keys used for the encryption of the packet or MAC.
 The client and the server both keep two [counters](#counters) (client and server counter).
 The counter field in the response is the count of the packet it is a response to, so you can keep track on the messages you've sent to map requests and responses.
     - The dynamic **header fields** which depend on the packet type, see [packet types](#packet-types)
 - The **body**, which is a variable length field